- Aerosol Starch

 Set up your ironing station.
 Place a clean towel over your ironing board to protect it from starch buildup.
-Allow your iron to warm fully on a medium to medium high setting.
+Allow your iron to warm fully on a medium to a medium-high setting.
 If you are using a concentrated starch solution, pour it into a clean spray bottle.

-Iron the pants at the appropriate temperature.
+If your iron leaves a white residue, you may need to adjust the temperature to an appropriate setting.
 Use light pressure when pressing your pants with fluid yet slow strokes.
 Even if it takes longer to iron your pants, using a lower setting will help avoid streaks.
 An overly hot iron will "burn" starch and cause it to streak and turn white.
 Using a lower setting will help you avoid this result.